foilen/k8s/cookbook/Migrate PVC.md

 ### 3. Stop Applications Using the Current PVC

-Scale down all deployments/statefulsets that are currently using the old PVC:
+Scale down all deployments/statefulsets that are currently using the old PVC directly (and maybe all applications using those direct applications like in the case of a database to be on the safer side):

 ```bash
 kubectl scale deployment/my-app -n my-namespace --replicas=0